 A detailed list of standards is presented next.
 These standards are relevant to the global transport technology, transport journey planning and transport ticket/retailing industry.

-Formal standards development organisations

-The formal development of international standards is organised in three tiers of Standards Development Organisations, recognised by international agreements:
+Formal standards development organizations The formal development of international standards is organized in three tiers of Standards Development Organizations, recognized by international agreements: